Rails on Vim (in English)

 Railers have recently started to talk about Emacs, including Geoffrey who just released a great Peepcode screencast about it.
 Personally, I don’t feel like getting used to Emacs.
 It is just a personal taste thing, but I always preferred Vim.

-On the other hand I never really stopped to configure Vim decently.
-So I spent a couple of days researching the Web, looking for the pieces to make Vim behave more like Textmate.
-At Github there are many configurations.
-I got one that I felt more complete and I did my own fork.
-I spent a day converting Textmate snippets to NERDSnippets in Vim, including the bundles for Ruby, Rails, Javascript, Rspec, jQuery.
+On the other hand, I never really stopped to configure Vim decently.
+So I spent a few days researching the Web, looking for the pieces to make Vim behave more like Textmate.
+At GitHub, there are many configurations.
+I got one that felt more complete, and I did my own fork.
+I spent a day converting Textmate snippets to NERDSnippets in Vim, including the bundles for Ruby, Rails, Javascript, Rspec, and jQuery.
 The end result is something very similar, though Textmate’s snippets engine is still ahead of NERDSnippets.
 Jamis Buck’s FuzzyFinder adaptation is also a great replacement for Textmate’s file navigator.

-To install it on the Mac, you should not use the built-in Vim because it doesn’t come with the necessary Ruby bindings.
+You should not use the built-in Vim to install it on the Mac because it doesn’t come with the necessary Ruby bindings.
 Download MacVim.
 Then, in your ~/.bash_profile type in the following:

 alias vim=“/Applications/MacVim.app/Contents/MacOS/Vim”